 1) Read, Read, and Read Some More

 As I mentioned earlier, we simply don’t get any this type of education in training or in school, so it’s up to us to seek out and consume the information ourselves.
 Two books that have shaped the way I think about money and life are Rich Dad, Poor Dad and The Total Money Makeover.
 As a starting point into setting yourself up the right way financially, you’d be hard-pressed to find two books better than these.
+Looking for more books?
+Check out my favorite financial and investing books.

 There is also a plethora of good blogs out there with loads of helpful information.

 We should always be in a state of learning.
-After all, how should we expect to be smart with our money if we haven’t dedicated any time to learning about it?
+After all, how should we expect to be smart with our money if we haven’t dedicated any time to learn about it?
 The resources are out there, we just have to go out and feed ourselves.

 2) Get a Handle on Your Debt